Placeholder canvas

 Benefits of Web Accessibility:

-1. Expand Your Audience: By proactively considering and addressing a diverse range of needs, you’ll make your website accessible to a broader audience.
-This inclusivity ensures that people with various abilities and disabilities can easily navigate and engage with your content.
+1. Expands Your Audience: By proactively considering and addressing a diverse range of needs, you’ll make your website accessible to a broader audience.
+It also ensures that people with various abilities and disabilities can easily navigate and engage with the web content without facing the obvious accessiblilty issues.

-2. Enhance Usability: An accessible website translates to improved usability.
+2. Enhances Usability: An accessible website directly translates to improved usability.
 Visitors will find it more straightforward to comprehend and interact with your site, resulting in a positive user experience.
 Considerate design and functionality cater to a wider user base.

-5. Foster Positive Public Relations: Embracing web accessibility is a demonstration of social responsibility.
-By creating an inclusive online environment, you contribute to positive public relations.
-Users appreciate businesses and organizations that prioritize accessibility, enhancing your brand image.
+5. Fosters Positive Public Relations: Embracing web accessibility is a demonstration of social responsibility.
+By creating an inclusive online environment, people can contribute to positive public relations.
+Users appreciate businesses and organizations that prioritize accessibility, and this in turn enhances your brand image.

 Fundamental Principles of Web Accessibility: